PavelPlachky/HCLFormsJS/README.md

 ## Usage:
 Load the library from GitHub through jsdelivr

 * lib.js - original file
 * lib.min.js - automatically minimized file

-## Functions:
+Call the function HclFormsJS.extend(options) with options as described below

+## Properties of the options parameter:
+The options parameter is a JavaScript object with the following properties

-### addEmailValidation()
+### validateEmail
+Default value: false

-Verifies that the submitted email address is not invalid and that it is not from a free email provider.
+When set to true, it verifies the submitted email address is not invalid and that it is not from a free email provider.
 If it is, it displays (unhides) an element with an attribute error-message-for="email" and prevents submission of the form.
 If no such element exists, the function has no effect.

-### disableReloadButton()
+### disableReloadButton
+Default value: false

-Hides a "Reload" button after a successful form submission
+When set to true, hides a "Reload" button after a successful form submission

-### setProductGroupFromURL()
+### setProductGroupFromURL
+Default value: false

-Sets the hidden field Product Group to a value inferred from URL, soemtimes based on the URL, sometimes based only on the Path.
-The function is case insensitive.
+When set to true, sets the hidden field Product Group to a value inferred from URL, soemtimes based on the URL, sometimes based only on the Path.
+The comparison is case insensitive.

 ##### Product Pages (URL starts with ...)
 * https://www.hclindustrysaas.com/telecom-5g/augmented-network-automation	HCL ANA Platform